2022–23 Scottish Cup

-The 2022–23 Scottish Cup is the 138th season of Scotland's most prestigious football knockout competition.
+The 2022–23 Scottish Cup was the 138th season of Scotland's most prestigious football knockout competition.

-The defending champions are Rangers, who beat Heart of Midlothian in the 2022 Scottish Cup Final.
-VAR will be used for the first time in the tournament.
+The defending champions, Rangers, who beat Heart of Midlothian in the 2022 Scottish Cup final, were defeated by Celtic in the semi-finals.
+VAR was used for the first time in the tournament.

+Celtic lifted the trophy for the record-extending 41st time after defeating Inverness Caledonian Thistle 3–1 in the final to complete a domestic treble.

 Calendar

 The calendar for the 2022–23 Scottish Cup was announced by the Scottish Football Association on 29 July 2022.
 Starting this season, replays were abolished after the preliminary round.
 From the first round, matches tied after 90 minutes will go to extra time, and if still tied, to penalty kicks.

 Preliminary round

 The preliminary round took place on the weekend of 27 August 2022.
 In total, 50 clubs entered the competition at this stage.
 They were drawn into 24 ties, with two clubs receiving a bye to the first round.

-Benburb, Bonnyton Thistle, Kilwinning Rangers, Rutherglen Glencairn, St Andrews United, Syngenta, and Tayport are taking part for the first time, along with Lochee United and Pollok who were qualifiers in previous seasons, having each gained their Club Licence.
+Benburb, Bonnyton Thistle, Kilwinning Rangers, Rutherglen Glencairn, St Andrews United, Syngenta, and Tayport took part for the first time, along with Lochee United and Pollok who were qualifiers in previous seasons, having each gained their Club Licence.

-Carnoustie Panmure (Midlands League champions), Drumchapel United (East, South and West of Scotland Cup-Winners Shield winners), Invergordon (North Caledonian League champions), and Tower Hearts (Amateur Cup winners) have also qualified to take part in the competition for the first time.
+Carnoustie Panmure (Midlands League champions), Drumchapel United (East, South and West of Scotland Cup-Winners Shield winners), Invergordon (North Caledonian League champions), and Tower Hearts (Amateur Cup winners) also qualified to take part in the competition for the first time.